drybell/CEEO2020/UNIXLesson/README.md

 # Welcome to the UNIX Tutorial/Workshop!

 This README will help you navigate your way through Unix-like machines, and for people already familiar with working with Terminal/`sh`, a set of challenges to try out and work on new bash skills.
-If you think you're a pro, try out some [challenges](#challenges)
+If you think you're a pro, try out some [challenges](#challenges) and skip my massive wall of text.

 ## For PC users that want to try this out but don't want to dual-boot/get a VM/emulate: